 With these settings one could begin to design using the CT1 material.
 However, the Appearance tab does not have a proper image file selected to represent the selected tile.
 It is still set to the blue tile.

-Because we do not have a representative image with a repeating grout pattern to download, you have to either find one in the Autodesk Library, modify a material, take a picture of the tile installed somewhere or find something online.
+Because we do not have a representative image with a repeating grout pattern to download, you must either find one in the